Bought something that turns out to be faulty? You may have the right to get a refund, a replacement or a repair. Here’s what you need to know.

-Getting a repair or replacement instead of a refund
+Getting a repair or replacement in the first 30 days

-If you bought a dishwasher and it developed a fault within 30 days and you wanted it repaired, the 30-day rejection time limit is ‘paused’.
-Once your dishwasher had been repaired, the 30-day time limit would restart (it actually restarts the day after your replacement is delivered or the original is repaired).
+For example, if you bought a dishwasher and it developed a fault within 30 days and you wanted it repaired, the 30-day rejection time limit is ‘paused’.
+Once your dishwasher had been repaired, the 30-day time limit would restart.

 You then get the rest of the 30-day period (or seven days, if that’s longer) in which to keep or reject the repaired or replacement item.

-SAVVY TIP: If you’ve bought something under a credit agreement such as hire purchase, the contract is cancelled if you reject something within the 30 days and ask for a refund.
+SAVVY TIP: If you buy something under a credit agreement such as hire purchase, the contract is cancelled if you reject something within the 30 days and ask for a refund.

 Your rights after 30 days

 If you buy something and it develops a fault after 30 days, you still have rights.
 In fact, if it develops a fault within the first six months, it’s down to the retailer to show that the fault wasn’t there when you bought it and not down to you to show it was there at the time of purchase.

 SAVVY TIP: Your consumer rights last for up to six years in England and Wales and up to five years in Scotland.
 Depending on the item and how long it could be expected to last for, you may be able to make a complaint several years after you bought it.

 If the fault develops after 30 days, you don’t have the automatic right to demand a refund.
 Although the shop should offer you a repair or replacement, or a refund if that’s its preferred option.